vic-ma/howtodismantle.github.io/_posts/2024-07-29-When-Boards-Meet-Wheels-Part-II-Navigate-wheel.me-robots-with-Peaboard.md

 ![image](/assets/2024-07-29/040.png)

 Let's see what's going on behind the **Start Mission** button.
-We can see in the Building Blocks that we check any of the workplace related toggle buttons.
-The next available is used to send the command to the wheel.me API and store the destination in a variable.
+We can see in the Building Blocks that the script works like this:
+1. We check if any of the workplace-related toggle buttons are active.
+2. We set `NextPosition` accordingly.
+3. We send a command for the robot to move to `NextPosition`, using the wheel.me API.

 ![image](/assets/2024-07-29/050.png)